sularaperera/sql-data-warehouse-project/README.md

 # SQL Data Warehouse and Analytics Project

 Welcome to the **SQL Data Warehouse and Analytics Project** repository.
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This portfolio project showcases a complete data warehousing and analytics solution, developed in response to a real-world business requirement from a logistics company based in New Zealand.
+It demonstrates the end-to-end process from building a robust data warehouse to delivering actionable business insights while highlighting industry best practices in data engineering and analytics.

 ## Data Architecture